 The Trust may use futures contracts to hedge against market or price risk or allow it to gain exposure to the underlying equity market.
-The Trust may also use futures to equitise cash balances, both pending investment of a cash flow.
+The Trust may also use futures to equitise cash balances, both pending investment of a cash flow or with respect to fixed cash targets or alternatively to reduce financial exposures in an effort to reduce either absolute or relative position exposure.
 Frequently, using futures to achieve a particular strategy instead of using the underlying or related equity security results in lower transaction costs being incurred and less disruption to the underlying assets of a portfolio.

 Forwards: A forward contract is a non-standardised, negotiated, over-the-counter contract between two parties to buy or sell an asset at a specified future time at a price agreed upon today.
-Most typically, the underlying assets are currencies, although forwards can be structured on other assets, baskets, indices or reference securities.
+Most typically, the underlying assets are currencies, although forwards can be structured on other assets, baskets, indexes or reference securities.
 Forward contracts may be cash or physically settled between the parties and these contracts cannot be transferred.

 The Trust's use of forward foreign exchange contracts may include altering the currency exposure of securities held, hedging against exchange risks, increasing exposure to a currency, shifting exposure to currency fluctuations from one currency to another and hedging classes denominated in a currency (other than the Base Currency) to the Base Currency.
-Other forward contracts, including equity, basket and indices, could potentially be used to alter the currency, hedging against financial risks, or increase exposure to an asset.
+Other forward contracts, including equity, basket and index, could potentially be used to alter the currency, hedging against financial risks, or increase exposure to an asset.

 Options: Option contracts give their holders the right, but not the obligation, to engage in a transaction on an asset, most typically to buy or sell a specific amount of a reference asset at or before a predetermined date at a pre-specified price.
 There are two basic forms of options: put options and call options.
-Put options are contracts that give the buyer the right, but not the obligation, to sell to the seller of the contract, a specific quantity of a particular product or financial instrument at a specified price.
-Call options are contracts sold for a premium that give the buyer the right, but not the obligation, to buy from the seller of the option.
+Put options are contracts that gives the buyer the right, but not the obligation, to sell to the seller of the contract, a specific quantity of a particular product or financial instrument at a specified price.
+Call options are contracts sold for a premium that gives the buyer the right, but not the obligation, to buy from the seller of the option.
 In return for granting the option the seller of the option collects a payment, or premium, from the buyer.
 Options may be cash or physically settled.